coledorma/Schedula/dev_Logs/log_jacobperks_wk10.md

   - [X] Weekly meeting with group
   - [X] Bug fixing
   - [X] Work on optimization with difference() function (in progress)
+  - [X] Create comparator to sort list of schedules to have most compact ones at beginning
   - [X] Refactoring (in progress)